 In 2013, the sanctuary also saw the installation of more stained glass.
 Five windows depicting the Luminous Mysteries were added alongside the current "Evangelist" windows.

-As our once small community continues to grow, so will our ‘simple country parish’.
+As our once small community continues to grow, so will our "simple country parish."
 God has blessed us with beautiful facilities for worship, education, and social functions.
 We now, in 2015, have more than 80+ ministries and 6,200 families.
-But, even more importantly, He has provided us with the warm and loving community who carry on the spirit of Christ the Redeemer Catholic Church.
+But, even more importantly, God has provided us with the warm and loving community who carry on the spirit of Christ the Redeemer Catholic Church.